j-info/ctfsite/walkthroughs/2022-05-14-VulnNet-Active.md

 Saved as: PurgeIrrelevantData_1826.ps1
 ```

-I then connect over to the SMB share and upload it:
+I then connect over to the SMB share and upload it overwriting the existing file with that name:

 `put PurgeIrrelevantData_1826.ps1`